EURO CRIME

 • Helton, Peter author of the Chris Honeysett series set in Bath.

-• Henderson, Lauren author of the Sam Jones novels, check out this unusual site!
+• Henderson, Lauren author of the Sam Jones novels.

 • Henke, Paul thriller writer in the Clancy mould.